Pros and Cons of replacing a kitchen rather than repairing it

 -

-- Kitchen layout drive you crazy?
-Then refacing won’t fix this.
+- Does the kitchen layout drive you crazy?
+Then, refacing won’t fix this.
 An impractical kitchen design can only be solved by remodelling the space, and that means starting from scratch.

 - Refacing may turn out to be a false economy if it is intended as a temporary solution.
 You may decide on a more expensive replacement choice and then discover that the problem with your kitchen was always deeper rooted than cabinet fronts!